stackrox/jenkins-plugin/README.md

 # jenkins-plugin
-The StackRox Jenkins Plugin for image scanning and security
+The StackRox Jenkins Plugin for image scanning and security.